Amazon Pay

 Consumer Authentication

-Amazon Pay requires a consumer authentication step before the payment is authorized and captured.
+Amazon Pay requires consumer authentication before the payment is authorized and captured.

-In your response to your charge creation request, you will receive the authenticationMethods list with an authentication method of standard type REDIRECT
+In response to your charge creation request, you will receive the authenticationMethods list, which will include an authentication method of type REDIRECT.

-Redirect the consumer to the page url specified in the requestUrl field.
-The consumer will be taken to Amazon's pages to log in to their account and approve the payment.
+Redirect the consumer to the url specified in the requestUrl field.
+The consumer will be taken to Amazon's pages to log in to their account and complete the payment process.

-The payment charge will remain in the AUTHENTICATION_PENDING state until the consumer confirms the payment in their app.
-After this, the charge will transition to the CAPTURED state.
+The payment charge will remain in the AUTHENTICATION_PENDING state until the consumer confirms the payment.

 Handling the Payment Result